Impacted Fetal Head During Labour: Maternity Negligence23 Jun 2021 | Stephanie Prior

-In 2015, the report of the Kirkup independent public inquiry into maternity and neonatal care provided by the Morecambe Bay NHS Foundation Trust, was published.
-Kirkup found that in the Trust, between 2004 and 2013, there was a ‘serious failure of clinical care’ due to the dysfunctional unit providing substandard care by staff deficient in appropriate skills and knowledge.
-The failure was deemed to have resulted in the ‘tragic and unnecessary deaths’ of 11 babies and one mother.
+In 2015, the report of the Kirkup independent public inquiry into maternity and neonatal care provided by the Morecambe Bay NHS Foundation Trust was published.
+Kirkup found that in the Trust, between 2004 and 2013, there was a ‘serious failure of clinical care’ due to the dysfunctional unit providing substandard care by staff deficient inappropriate skills and knowledge.
+The failure was deemed to have resulted in the ‘tragic and unnecessary deaths of 11 babies and one mother.

-Requirement to publish not enforced by law
+The requirement to publish not enforced by law

 Following the Kirkup review, the government determined that NHS trusts are required to publicly publish summaries of external reviews and share them with their regulatory body.
 However, there is no law to enforce this.
 This means that crucial patient safety reports are easily concealed if the results are unfavourable to the Trusts.

 As already discussed, the 2016 review of the Doncaster and Bassetlaw NHS Trust’s maternity services by the Royal College of Obstetricians and Gynecologists was not made public.
 This concealment is not unusual.
 Indeed, a Panorama investigation into the matter, broadcast on the 19th May 2021 found that when care goes wrong, some Trusts keep critical reports hidden from both the regulator and the public.

 The Clay family’s case is not unusual, either in the failure of clinical care or in the cover-up of a previous critical review.